XWilliamY/FinalProject/README.md

 1.8.15
 I) Discussion of how to assign IDs to rooms and link rooms together.
 II) importRoomsFromFile now imports descriptions of all rooms into a 2D Object array 'rooms'. [][this part is filled]

+1.9.15
+I) Planning to add an inventory array to Character Classes II) Drafting of character classes
+III) Brian working on Rooms.java
+IV) items, descriptions, and other things
+V) Refocusing methodology, attempting to build just one room first.